OSGeo/gdal/gdal/doc/source/drivers/raster/cog.rst

-It essentially relies upon the :ref:`raster.gtiff` driver with the ``COPY_SRC_OVERVIEWS=YES`` creation option, but automatically does the needed preprocessing stage (creation of overviews on imagery and/or mask) if not already done, and also takes care of morphing the input dataset into the expected form when using some compression types (for example a RGBA dataset will be transparently converted to a RGB+mask dataset when selecting JPEG compression)
+It essentially relies upon the :ref:`raster.gtiff` driver with the ``COPY_SRC_OVERVIEWS=YES`` creation option, but automatically does the needed preprocessing stages (reprojection if asked and creation of overviews on imagery and/or mask) if not already done, and also takes care of morphing the input dataset into the expected form when using some compression types (for example a RGBA dataset will be transparently converted to a RGB+mask dataset when selecting JPEG compression)